Mexico suspends 5 officials over soccer match brawl

 The Saturday match was suspended in the 62nd minute after multiple fights broke out in the stands.
 Security personnel opened the gates to the field so that fans, including women and children, could escape the stands.

-Queretaro state authorities said Sunday that 23 men remained hospitalized.
-Ten were in serious condition and three others were in critical condition with very severe injuries.
+Queretaro state authorities said Sunday that only 7 of the injured men remained hospitalized; 19 were released from hospital Monday, but three were still in critical condition.

 They may have been the three men who were seen unconscious or badly beaten on the ground, being repeatedly kicked and pummeled in videos posted on social media.